catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 ## Case study: EIA API

-Let's get started!
+Let's take a deeper dive into the EIA API!
 You can find the [API documentation here](https://www.eia.gov/opendata/documentation.php).

 :::: caution
 Unfortunately, the EIA API documentation is confusingly formatted and *particularly* hard to read.
 So we will just include screenshots of the relevant parts.